dtcenter/METplus/docs/Users_Guide/statistics_list.rst

      computed for a pair of simple objects, NetCDF files with the objects and raw data for further processing

-     | *See the WWRP/WGNE JWGFVR website for more details:*
+     | *Reference: See the WWRP/WGNE JWGFVR website for more details:*
        https://www.cawcr.gov.au/projects/verification

    A/BAL_WIND_34